octangio/CAVnet/README.md

   ```bash
   pip install -r requirements.txt
   ```
+  The software version we used is CAVnet_1.0.
 ### Train model on your own data

 - prepare data

+  The image is normalized to a range of 0 to 255.
 The data set folder should be like the following structure.

     ```bash
     dataset